Heyat Mahmud

 Qadi Heyat Mahmud (হেয়াত মামুদ; 1693–1760) was a medieval Bengali poet, mystic and judge.
 Although his works, like other Middle Bengali poetry, are religion-centric, they are marked by social consciousness and tolerance, and contain many Rangpuri dialectic features.
 Mahmud is considered to be the last poet of Middle Bengali literature, and his lifespan directly ends shortly after the British East India Company's victory at the Battle of Plassey.

 Early life and career

-Mahmud was born in 1693, to a Bengali Muslim family in the village of Jharbishila in Sarkar Ghoraghat, Bengal Subah, Mughal Empire.
+Mahmud was born in 1693, to a Bengali Muslim family in the village of Jharbishila then part of the Sarkar Ghoraghat of Bengal Subah, Mughal Empire (now in Pirganj, Rangpur District, Bangladesh).
 His father, Shah Kabir, was the Dewan of Ghoraghat and a poet in his spare time.
 His mother's name was Khairunnesa.
 Due to this, Mahmud was able to be employed by the Sarkar as a Qadi (Muslim judge).